 3. When figuring how much sugar you’re adding to your jam, you must account for how much sugar is in your pectin package.
 Nadia had informed me that, for a given weight of fruit to be prepared, Sure-Jell is heavier than Gelfix.
 The weight is mainly in sugar, in the form of dextrose.
 I compared the Ball mix with the other two in this way: If 1 kilo fruit makes 6 cups “Reduced Sugar” jam with the Ball pectin, and the 133-gram jar contains enough pectin to make 18 cups of this jam, then we can figure that the Ball mix would add 44 grams per kilo of fruit, compared with 32 grams per kilo for Sure-Jell and 25 grams per kilo for Gelfix.
 These differences, to me, are minor.
 But I appreciate that Pomona leaves the addition of sugar entirely up to the jam maker.

 I can see from the WordPress statistics on this blog that a lot of people are searching for information about bisphenol-A (BPA) in mason jar lids.
 Apparently word is getting around that Ball and Kerr lids are now BPA-free.
 The rumor is true: According to Jarden Home Brands, the manufacturer of both Ball and Kerr products, lids produced since last fall have no BPA.
 Starting this summer, boxes of the lids will be labeled “BPA-free.”
-Until then, you can find out whether lids in your cupboard or on the store shelf have BPA or not by checking this article in the blog “Diary of a Tomato.”

 As you might expect, Jarden isn’t saying what chemical or chemicals have taken the place of BPA in the new lids.
 There are some fifteen other bisphenols, each of them labeled with a different letter or two.
 At least one, bisphenol-S (BPS), has been thought a safe substitute for BPA.
 A report published in Environmental Health Perspectives in March of this year found otherwise.
 BPS, the authors concluded, “disrupts membrane-initiated E2-induced cell signaling, leading to altered cell proliferation, cell death, and PRL release.”
 E2 is the estrogen estradiol.
 PRL is prolactin.
 In other words, BPS messes with your hormones.